Central Suffolk and North Ipswich: 2010–2024

 Lost the Borough of Ipswich ward of Broom Hill which had been abolished by a revision of the borough wards; area covered by the ward now included in Ipswich.
 Other marginal changes due to revision of local authority wards.

-2024–present
+Current

-Following the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows:
+Following the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows: